ifnspaml/Perceptual-Weighting-Filter-Loss/README.md

 # Perceptual Weighting Filter Loss

 Please find here the scripts referring to the paper [A Perceptual Weighting Filter Loss for DNN Training in Speech Enhancement](https://arxiv.org/pdf/1905.09754.pdf).
-In this repository we provide the source code for training/validation data preparation (including the frequency amplitude response for the perceptual weighting filter), network training/validation (including the proposed perceptual weighting filter loss), network inference, and enhanced speech waveform reconstruction.
+In this repository we provide the source code for training/validation data preparation (including the amplitude response for the perceptual weighting filter), network training/validation (including the proposed perceptual weighting filter loss), network inference, and enhanced speech waveform reconstruction.

 The code was written by [Ziyue Zhao](https://ziyuezhao.github.io/) and some of the contributions are from Ziyi Xu.